-Step 1.
-Check the event log and resolve any errors related to the power.

-Note: Start with the event log of the application that is managing the server.
-For more information about event logs, see "Event logs" on page 259.

-- Step 2.
+- Step 1.
+Check the event log and resolve any errors related to the power. - Note: Start with the event log of the application that is managing the server. - Step 2.
 Check for short circuits, for example, if a loose screw is causing a short circuit on a circuit board. - Step 3.
 Remove the adapters and disconnect the cables and power cords to all internal and external devices until the server is at the minimum configuration that is required for the server to start.
-See "Technical specifications" on page 3 to determine the minimum configuration for your server. - Step 4.
-Reconnect all ac power cords and turn on the server.
+See "Technical specifications" on page 3 to determine the minimum configuration for your server. - Reconnect all ac power cords and turn on the server.
 If the server starts successfully, reseat the adapters and devices one at a time until the problem is isolated.